-Speech skills develop in children from birth.
-They include being able to make more and more sounds with the mouth, babbling (which can sometimes sound like children are talking in their own language), and beginning to say the correct sounds in words (like saying ‘car’ instead of ‘tar’).
-They help to make children clear and easy to understand when they are talking to other people.
+Speech skills develop in people from birth.
+They include being able to make more and more sounds with the mouth, babbling (which can sometimes sound like someone is talking in their own language), and saying the correct sounds in words (like saying ‘car’ instead of ‘tar’).
+They help to make us clear and easy to understand when we are talking to each other.

 People who have speech difficulties may also be at-risk for social and literacy difficulties.
 Click here if you have any questions about how your child might be developing their speech skills.